What is a credit card?

 Different types of credit cards

-There are many different types of credit cards available, and some of them fall into more than one category.
+There are many types of credit cards, and some fall into more than one category.
 Here are some of the main categories:

-• Unsecured credit cards: These might be what you think of when it comes to traditional credit cards and don’t require collateral or a deposit to open an account.
+• Unsecured credit cards: These are traditional credit cards and don’t require collateral or a deposit to open an account.

-• Secured credit cards: These credit cards require a security deposit to open the account and can be helpful for cardholders who are building their credit history.
-Cardholders will usually receive the deposit back when the account is closed or upgraded to an unsecured credit card.
+• Secured credit cards: These credit cards require a security deposit to open the account and can be helpful for building credit history.
+When the account is closed or upgraded to an unsecured credit card, the deposit is typically returned.

-• Rewards credit cards: With these credit cards, cardholders typically earn cash back, miles or points with their purchases.
+• Rewards credit cards: With these credit cards, you can typically earn cash back, miles or points with your purchases.

-• Retail or store credit cards: Cardholders can open these credit cards with a retail store or brand and earn rewards or perks when making purchases with the store or its affiliates.
+• Retail or store credit cards: You can open these credit cards with a retail store or brand and earn rewards or perks when making purchases with the store or its affiliates.

 Potential credit card costs